-We’ve revamped the program this year to involve more people and cover more territory.
-Volunteer monitors commit to going out once per week from mid-June through Labor Day.
-Observations are submitted via an on-line form and used to update the Lake Champlain Blue Green Algae Tracking map.
+We revamped the program in 2012 to involve more people and cover more territory.
+Volunteer monitors commit to going out once per week from mid-June through mid-fall if possible.
+(Cyanobacteria blooms are occurring later in the year so we are looking for monitors who can continue assessing conditions into late October if possible.)
+Observations are submitted via an online form and used to update the Lake Champlain Cyanobacteria Tracking map.
 Repeatedly visiting the same site helps us know of not just the presence of blooms, but also their absence.
 LCC provides training in detecting blooms and distinguishing them from other floating phenomena.
 If you are interested in being a volunteer monitor or supporting this program, please contact us at (802) 658-1414 or lcc@. lakechamplaincommittee.org

-Blue-green algae (cyanobacteria) naturally occur in lakes and have existed on earth for millions of years.
+Cyanobacteria (sometimes called blue-green algae) naturally occur in lakes and have existed on earth for millions of years.
 Under the right conditions they form large accumulations referred to as blooms.
-Some types produce toxins which release into the water when algae die and break down.
-Algae toxins can present a potential hazard to people and their pets.
-However, not all algae produce toxins, and even those species that can produce toxins do not do so in all instances.
+Some types produce toxins which release into the water when cyanobacteria die and break down.
+The toxins can present a potential hazard to people and their pets.
+However, not all cyanobacteria produce toxins, and even those species that can produce toxins do not do so in all instances.
 You cannot tell by looking at a bloom whether or not toxins are present.
 Specialized tests are required to tell whether a particular bloom actually contains toxins.

 As a bloom develops you may notice fuzzy green pinhead size balls in the water.
 The actual bloom often looks like thick pea soup.
 You may see patches of turquoise blue as cells break down and release their pigments.

-Compounds produced by the algae can trigger skin irritations and gastro-intestinal illness.
+Compounds produced by the cyanobacteria can trigger skin irritations and gastro-intestinal illness.
 Toxins in aerosols may cause itching and irritation of eyes, nose, or throat.
 Some species produce toxins that affect the liver, while other species’ compounds affect the nervous system.
-Blue-green algae toxins are also suspected carcinogens.
+Cyanobacteria toxins are also suspected carcinogens.
 Children and dogs are most vulnerable for a number of reasons: they are less particular about what they eat or drink or where they swim; they are smaller; and they are more likely to ingest water.
 Dogs can receive a larger dose of toxins when they swim in a bloom then lick their fur.
-The deaths of two dogs during the summers of 1999 and 2000 were attributed to blue-green algae poisoning from Lake Champlain water.
+The deaths of two dogs during the summers of 1999 and 2000 were attributed to cyanobacteria poisoning from Lake Champlain water.

 Where are blooms most likely to occur on Lake Champlain?

-Blue-green blooms tend to be more prevalent in warm, shallow waters such as Missisquoi Bay.
+Cyanobacteria blooms tend to be more prevalent in warm, shallow waters such as Missisquoi Bay.
 Deep, cold water locations with fewer nutrients, such as the Main Lake are less likely to support blooms.
-However, with warmer water temperatures associated with climate change and extensive nutrient loading from the floods of 2011, blooms are appearing in a broader area of the lake.
+However, with warmer water temperatures associated with climate change and extensive nutrient loading from frequent storms and flooding, blooms are appearing in a broader area of the lake.
 Blooms are likely to occur during extended periods of calm sunny days.
 Wind and waves may cause them to accumulate along shorelines or in protected areas.
 Shifts in wind direction can move a bloom from one location to another.
 Cool rainy weather may disrupt a bloom.